Are you looking for a hidden beach you can have all to yourself in busy Bali? Then Nyang Nyang Beach in Uluwatu might be the best choice for you.

 - Swimsuit and a lightweight towel: Bali is known for its beautiful beaches, so bring a swimsuit to enjoy the water.
 A towel is essential for drying off after a swim or laying down on the sand if you don’t want to rent a sun lounger.

-- Water bottle: It’s important to stay hydrated in Bali’s hot climate, so bring a refillable water bottle to avoid buying plastic bottles.
+- Water bottle: It’s important to stay hydrated in Bali’s hot climate, so bring a reusable water bottle, or even better a filtered bottler, to avoid buying plastic bottles.

 - Cash: Bring some cash to pay for the entrance fee, and in case you want to buy something from vendors selling food or souvenirs.
 Bring cash in small denominations to make transactions easier.